CHINESE (CHIN)

 This course explores the culture and society of imperial China (pre-1912) through objects.
 Six kinds of objects - silk, wooden beams and brackets, precious stones, ships and stirrups, silver, and tea - will each form a module that introduces students first to key historical activities associated with the object and then to the diverse sociocultural, economic, and political spheres that they played important roles in.

 This course emphasizes the development of conversational skills and vocabulary building with readings on everyday topics.
 Writing Chinese characters is required.
 Three hours per week.
-Students may not receive credit for both CHIN 305 or CHIN 306 and CHIN 313.
+Students may not receive credit for CHIN 305, CHIN 306, and CHIN 313.
+This course is not intended for native speakers of Chinese.

 This course emphasizes the development of conversational skills and vocabulary building with readings on everyday topics.
 Writing Chinese characters is required.
 Three hours per week.
-Students may not receive credit for both CHIN 305 or CHIN 306 and CHIN 313.
+Students may not receive credit for CHIN 305, CHIN 306, and CHIN 313.
+This course is not intended for native speakers of Chinese.

 In this Chinese-language seminar, students will apply and develop their proficiency in Chinese via weekly discussions on topics broadly related to modern China in Chinese studies courses they are taking or have taken.
 Students without this background may enroll with instructor permission.
 The specific topics for discussion will be determined by the LAC instructor and the students together on the first day of class.
 Not intended for native Chinese speakers.

 The third course for Chinese heritage students.
 Course materials correspond to those in CHIN 305 and CHIN 306.
 Writing Chinese characters is required.
 Three hours per week.
-Students may not receive credit for both CHIN 305 or CHIN 306 and CHIN 313.
+Students may not receive credit for CHIN 305, CHIN 306, and CHIN 313.

 Through analysis of the role movies play in the formation of popular perceptions of the past, this course provides an introduction to the history of the Qin and Han dynasties.